 The Lawrence-Mercer County Recycling/Solid Waste Department has prepared a guide to locations where you may recycle these items.

-In March of this year, the Pennsylvania Environmental Council (agent for PA’s Fish and Boat Commission in most matters pertaining to Water Trails) informed us that our application for Water Trail status is approved!
+In March of 2013, the Pennsylvania Environmental Council (agent for PA’s Fish and Boat Commission in most matters pertaining to Water Trails) informed us that our application for Water Trail status is approved!
 Thus, we are now officially the Upper Shenango Rive Water Trail.
 To reiterate, our Water Trail is that reach between Lake Pymatuning near Jamestown PA (far southern Crawford County) and Lake Shenango, near Transfer, Clark and Sharpsville, PA (Mercer County).

 Additionally, in recognition of our success and hard work, PEC has selected us as a one of their Western PA Environmental Projects of the Year!
 With that comes statewide recognition and a $5,000 award!